-Leanna Lostoski is a fourth-year Literature Ph.D. student and Teaching Assistant in UNH's Department of English.
+Leanna Lostoski-Ho is a fifth-year Literature Ph.D. candidate in UNH's Department of English.
 Her primary research areas are modernist literature and ecocriticism (including new materialism and object-oriented ontology), and her work focuses on representations of the environment, temporality, and humanity's relationship with the nonhuman world in early 20th century texts.
 She earned a Graduate Certificate in Feminist Studies from UNH in the fall of 2020.
 She would say her favorite author is Virginia Woolf, and she has published an article on Woolf titled “‘Imaginations of the Strangest Kind’: The Vital Materialism of Virginia Woolf” in the Journal of the Midwest Modern Language Society.
 Her most recent publication appears in Woolf Studies Annual (2022) and is titled “‘Against time and sea’: The Deep Temporality of the Interludes in The Waves.”
 She is currently working on her dissertation, which will focus on representations of the environment in modernist literature.
 Her dissertation research was recently awarded a 2021 UNH Sustainability Award at the Bronze Level.
 When not working on her scholarship or teaching, Leanna likes to hike or ski depending on the season as well as tour New England's finest breweries.